Bev Sellars

-Bev Sellars is a Xat'sull writer of the award-winning book, They Called Me Number One: Secrets and Survival at an Indian Residential School, describing her experiences within the Canadian Indian residential school system.
+Bev Sellars (born 1955) is a Xat'sull writer of the award-winning book, They Called Me Number One: Secrets and Survival at an Indian Residential School, describing her experiences within the Canadian Indian residential school system.
 She is also a longtime-serving Chief of the Xat'sull (Soda Creek) First Nations.

 Personal life

-She is currently married to Bill Wilson.
+She was married to Bill Wilson and is the stepmother of Jody Wilson-Raybould.

 Education

 Sellars was a student at the St. Joseph's Residential School in Williams Lake, British Columbia.
 She later studied history at the University of Victoria, and law at the University of British Columbia.
 She was named a distinguished alumnus at University of Victoria in 2016-17.